-Applying for new credit cards and completing minimum spend requirements go hand-in-hand in this hobby.
-We seek out the best bonuses possible to maximize our applications and the value earned for the time spent churning.
+Applying for new credit cards and completing minimum spending requirements go hand-in-hand with this hobby.
+We seek out the best bonuses possible to maximize our applications and the value earned for the time spent earning credit card rewards.
 Unfortunately, some of the best credit card sign-up offers come with a hefty spend required in order to earn the welcome bonus.

 This hobby rewards those who can think ahead and plan ahead, including how to best meet your minimum spending requirements.
-I’ve seen so many posts on the Churning Canada subreddit of someone who has been approved for a card and then asks “how do I meet the minimum spending requirement?”.
+I’ve seen so many posts on Reddit of someone who has been approved for a card and then asks “How do I meet the minimum spending requirement?”.
 Frankly, that is just foolish as you should always have a plan before even applying as missing a welcome bonus is one of the worst mistakes in miles & points.

 Credit card companies know that potential applicants are interested in sky-high bonuses.
-However, if you find the higher minimum spend cards out of reach, or you just want to be able to churn more cards in less time, here are five methods that will help you easily meet your next minimum spending requirement.
+However, if you find the higher minimum spend cards out of reach, or you just want to be able to earn more rewards in less time, here are five methods that will help you easily meet your next minimum spending requirement.